jmaister/blog/content/javascript-export-to-excel.md

 The data URL scheme gives endless possibilities to create files from the browser: images, ZIP files, CSV data, ...

-I'll be completing the ExcellentExport.js library to add more features.
+I'll be completing the functionality of [ExcellentExport.js](https://github.com/jmaister/excellentexport) library to add more features.
+Actually I just tested it on Firefox 25.0 and Chrome 31.0.

 Check on github or this blog for updates.